openquantumhardware/qick/docs/papers.rst

 Open source control with the Qibo/QICK stack (Qibolab/Qibosoq)
 --------------------------------------------------------------
+* `Pasquale, A. et al. Qibocal: an open-source framework for calibration of self-hosted quantum devices.
+(2024) <https://arxiv.org/abs/2410.00101>`_.
 * `Moretti, R. et al. Transmon qubit modeling and characterization for Dark Matter search.
 (2024) <https://arxiv.org/abs/2409.05988>`_.
 * `Pedicillo, E. et al. An open-source framework for quantum hardware control.
 (2024) <https://arxiv.org/abs/2407.21737>`_.
 * `D'Elia, A. et al. Characterization of a Transmon Qubit in a 3D Cavity for Quantum Machine Learning and Photon Counting.
 (2024) <https://arxiv.org/abs/2402.04322>`_.